LPG Model in India

 - Taking major initiatives to increase the rate of employment and reduce poverty.

 During this plan focus was on implementing plans and policies which would help in attaining objectives like modernisation of the industrial sector, increase the rate of employment in the country, reduce poverty and improve self-reliance on domestic resources.
 In addition, the Eighth Five Year Plan also focused on human resource development based on the reasoning that healthy and educated people could contribute more effectively to economic growth.
 Most important, the Eighth Five Year Plan marked the beginning of privatisation and liberalisation of the economy in the country.

-- The target growth for the Eighth Five Year Plan was taken as 5.6 per cent but by the end of the Plan, they achieved an actual growth rate of 6.78 per cent, higher than that of the target.
+- The target growth for the Eighth Five Year Plan was taken as 5.6 per cent but by the end of the Plan, India achieved an actual growth rate of 6.78 per cent, higher than that of the target.

 - Increase in the rate of employment.

 - The Gross Domestic Product (GDP) rate increased from 5.7 per cent to 6.5 per cent.

 - The inflation rate rose from 6.7 per cent to 8.7 per cent.